jware-solutions/docker-big-data-cluster/README.md

 Only for the first time, you need to format the namenode information directory. **Do not execute this command when you are in production with valid data stored as you will lose all your data stored in the HDFS**:

-`docker container run -v hdfs_master_data_swarm:/home/hadoop/data/nameNode jwaresolutions/big-data-cluster:<tag> /usr/local/hadoop/bin/hadoop namenode -format`
+`docker container run --rm -v hdfs_master_data_swarm:/home/hadoop/data/nameNode jwaresolutions/big-data-cluster:<tag> /usr/local/hadoop/bin/hadoop namenode -format`

 Then you can manage your toy cluster with the following commands: